 has six word tokens and four word types.
 Whenever the short term 'word' is used (e.g. quoting a source) the distinction is not relevant.
 Reddy and Knight report that the Voynich MS text contains 37,919 word tokens and 8114 word types (2).

 As before, this page will first list a number of observations about the Voynich MS words that may be found in the older literature, and then concentrate on word statistics analyses that have been performed later.

 Due to various reasons, word statistics are likely to be less reliable than most other statistics.
 One the one hand, there is the uncertainty in the identification of word spaces.
-Secondly, there are uncertainties in the transcription, causing that identical words may be represented differently, or different words may be transcribed the same.
-Finally, when considering word length, the answer will depend on the transcription alphabet used, and the uncertainty what constitutes a single character.
+Secondly, there are uncertainties in the transliteration, causing that identical words may be represented differently, or different words may be transliterated the same.
+Finally, when considering word length, the answer will depend on the transliteration alphabet used, and the uncertainty what constitutes a single character.

 This is not yet complete.

 At first sight this seems an easy question, since the word spaces are clearly observable, and the word tokens delineated by them show a frequency distribution that is quite natural.
 Immediately, a number of frequently occurring word types like daiin or chol may be recognised.

 On the other hand, it can also be observed that there tend to be a few specific characters that occur most frequently immediately before or immediately after word spaces.
 It is as if this were similar to the rules in the Arabic script that certain characters cannot be connected to the next character.
 Such spaces would not be real word spaces.
 In addition, some words that appear standing alone can also appear connected together.
 For example beside chol daiin also choldaiin occurs.

 Then again, an argument in favour that the word spaces are real is formed by the labels.
 The label words, which are found standing alone, also occur in the running text separated by spaces, and only very rarely with a space in between.
 This qualitative argument still needs to be confirmed quantitatively, though.